pettibetty/frontend-nanodegree-arcade-game/README.md

 ### Installation

  It is very easy to use.

-1.get the source code form [here](https://github.com/pettibetty/frontend-nanodegree-arcade-game)
+1. get the source code form [here](https://github.com/pettibetty/frontend-nanodegree-arcade-game)

-2.download it and use it.
+2. download it and use it.

 ### Bugs
  At the moment I have got the basic features working, if you can across any problem, bug please let me know.